clojurewerkz/elastisch/README.md

  * Be reasonably feature complete
  * Be well documented
  * Be well tested
- * Closely follow ElasticSearch API structure
+ * Closely follow ElasticSearch API structure, no new abstractions introduced
  * Follow recent ElasticSearch releases & developments
  * Target Clojure 1.3.0 and later from the ground up